 7. NEXT STEPS: COMMUNICATION AND IMPLEMENTATION OF THE DECISION

-7.1 If Members opt to recommend the draft response to the Cabinet Member for Planning, Infrastructure and Economic Development (with or without amendments), it is expected that the Cabinet Member will agree the consultation response and ensure it is submitted to Tunbridge Wells Borough Council ahead of the consultation deadline of midnight, 15th April 2024.
+7.1 If the draft response was agreed (with or without amendments), it would be submitted to Tunbridge Wells Borough Council ahead of the consultation deadline of midnight, 15 April 2024.

 8. REPORT APPENDICES